I’ve made stollen almost every Christmas of my married life since I can remember.

 I’d like to say I grew up with this tradition, but my mom, who hated to cook, let alone bake, was too busy managing four kids to take a stab at it.
 So, I have created my own tradition for our little family.

 We always open one present each on Christmas Eve accompanied by a glass of champagne for the grownups, and a slice of stollen.
 Christmas morning presents cannot start without coffee and a plate of sliced stollen, either.
 At some point, I started making smaller stollen to give to special friends, too.

 The dough for this stollen is like soft, buttery bread dough, and though you fill it with dried fruits and almonds, it is not as dense or leaden as a fruitcake.

-I hope you enjoy this recipe for four small breads.
-(Don’t worry—they are baked on a sheet pan, so you don’t need to have a cupboard full of loaf pans to make them.)
+I hope you enjoy this recipe for 4 small breads, ideal for sharing.
 Perhaps you will start a tradition of your own.

 What Is Stollen?

 Stollen is a German Christmas bread chock full of dried fruit, candied peel, and almonds.
 Its tradition dates back several centuries, the most famous loaf coming from Dresden.

 It is made with a sweet, buttery yeast dough and sweet spices such as nutmeg, mace, cloves, and ginger.
 The oval shape, formed by folding the dough so one side slightly leaves a gap on top of the loaf is, sometimes, said to signify baby Jesus in swaddling clothes.

 It’s baked on a baking sheet, so you don’t need any special equipment to make stollen.
 Before serving, the loaf is showered with a thick blanket of powdered sugar, making it look wonderfully festive and Christmas-y to the max.